AnudeepKonda/BugDetector/README.md

 # rnnFaultFinder

-Place a directory containing token files in root dir with these scripts.
+Place a directory containing token (entropy) files in root dir with these scripts.

 Execute:
 tokenFileAppender.py dir_name